-Most numbers used for measurement and quantification in the SER are either very large or very small, and many zeroes would be required to express their value.
+Most numbers used for measurement and quan tification in the SER are either very large or very small, and many zeroes would be required to express their value.
 To avoid this, scientific notation is used, with numbers represented in multiples of 10.
-For example, the number two million five hundred thousand (two and a half million, or 2.500.000) is written in scientific notation as 2.5 x 106, which represents "2.5 multiplied by 10 raised to the power of 6."
-Since even "2.5 x 106" can be cumbersome, the capital letter E is substituted for the phrase "10 raised to the power of ..."
-Using this format, 2,500,000 is represented as 2.5E+06.
+For example, the number two million five hundred thousand (two and a half million, or 2,500,000) is written in scientific notation as 2.5 x 106, which represents "2.5 multiplied by 10 raised to the power of 6."
+Since even "2.5 x 106" can be cumbersome, the capital letter E is sub stituted for the phrase "10 raised to the power of "Using this format, 2,500,000 is represented as 2.5E+06.
 The "+06" refers to the number of places the decimal point was moved to the left to create the shorter version.
-Scientific notation is also used to represent numbers smaller than zero, in which case a minus sign follows the E rather than a plus.
-For example, 0.00025 can be written as 2.5×10 -4 or 2.5E-04.
-Here, "-04" indicates the number of places the decimal point was moved to the right.
+Scientific notation is also used to represent very small numbers approaching zero, in which case a minus sign follows the E rather